RosewellSoftware/RosewellBASIC/README.md

 --*GUI*-- A new GUI has ben built finally giving Rosewell BASIC it's own app!

---*macOS App*-- Included a new macOS App
+--*macOS App*-- Included a new macOS App Compatible with at least macOS 10.11 El Capitan or Newer

 --*Windows App*-- Included a new Windows exe App